charljmert/zimbra/README.md

 cpan -i Email::Outlook::Message
 ```

+### How to use
-### The following will import files from /home/user/emails/Inbox and /home/user/emails/Sent to user@email.co.za into the new /Archives folder
+ - The following will import files from /home/user/emails/Inbox and /home/user/emails/Sent to user@email.co.za into the new /Archives folder
 ```bash
 #
 # Danie